robcarver17/skipperman/docs/ideas.md

   ### General required before handover to Jonny:

+- check competely removal of old data model
+- editable user sailing groups, volunteer roles, skills: but plain text file so can replace configuration
+- memorise whether summary buttons pressed
 - set maximum allowable / target for each volunteer role
 - add new volunteer from volunteer rota page should include skills filter
 - create a list of key volunteers to invite to curry evening
 - don't allow duplicate templates and delete templates allowed
 - template download for import of list of cadets
 - edit event (warnings especially days!)
 - anything that is displayed on screen can be exported to .csv eg reg details, volunteer rota (and imported...???)
-- upload/download all data as zip
 - clean up eg old data, uploaded files, staged files
 - move all dangerous deletes to special admin area: , delete event (should never have to do this: many warnings!), delete cadet, delete volunteer
 - merge cadet / merge volunteer
-- editable user sailing groups, volunteer roles, skills: but plain text file so can replace configuration
 - create a report of cadets
-- dropdown list of previous event names
+- dropdown list of previous event names when creating event
 - clear description of field names
 - instructions
-- GDPR document
 - tests

+### Required for social event:

+- think carefully about how to handle events with no cadets, volunteers etc
+- two types of food event: as part of training event, or social only seperate
+- manage social event with food only (Social)

 ### Future / wishlist / nice to have: